About This Course

 5 day RYA Day Skipper Practical Course

-During the RYA Day Skipper practical course you will be taught basic pilotage, boat handling, seamanship and navigation all in the sheltered waters of The Solent.
-After the RYA Day Skipper practical course you will have gained background knowledge and practical sailing experience to skipper a small yacht in familiar waters by day.
-You will be continually assessed and awarded a certificate for passing all aspects of the course.
-You can find more information about the RYA Day Skipper practical course by going to our Practical Course information page.
+During the RYA Day Skipper practical course you will learn basic pilotage, boat handling, seamanship and navigation.
+This training will take place in the sheltered waters of The Solent.
+By the end of the course, you will have gained a huge amount of knowledge and practical sailing experience.
+You should feel confident to skipper a yacht in familiar waters by day.
+During your sailing course, you will be continually assessed and awarded a certificate for passing all aspects of the course.
+You can find out more about the RYA Day Skipper practical course by going to our Practical Course information page.
+This qualification is accepted by most charter operators in the UK and overseas.
+You should be able to charter a yacht for bareboat charter and flotilla holidays.

 Pre Requisites for Day Skipper: